surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Function_Provider.md

 ### Working with Function provider paths

-These commands both get the function named `c:`.
+These commands both get the function named `C:`.
 The first command can be used in any drive.
 The second command is used in the `Function:` drive.
 Because the name ends in a colon, which is the syntax for a drive, you must qualify the path with the drive name.
 Within the `Function:` drive, you can use either